gambit07/fxmaster/README.md

 #### ⚠ Warning Regarding Large Scenes

-Similar to the foundry core weather effects, the _Particle Effects_ provided by FXMaster can have a pretty significant impact on performance in large scenes (around 10,000 px × 10,000 px and larger).
+*Legacy Note - I do not think this is as much of a concern on V12 or V13 foundry, but leaving it here for posterity's sake*: The _Particle Effects_ provided by FXMaster can have a pretty significant impact on performance in large scenes (around 10,000 px × 10,000 px and larger).
 Be careful when enabling _Particle Effects_ in such scenes as it might make them crash.
 If that happens, launch the world in safe configuration and delete the configured _Particle Effects_ for the scene by running the following as a script macro or in the